 Our executive officers are generally elected by the Board annually and are currently as listed below, including their principal positions.
 On September 7, 2010, we announced that Chief Executive Officer Adam Metz and Chief Operating Officer Thomas Nolan have agreed to remain in their roles at New GGP for up to one year following completion of our restructuring, expected during the fourth quarter of 2010.
 During that period, Messrs.
-Metz and Nolan will continue to manage the final phases of our restructuring-including the capital raise contemplated by this prospectus-and will continue to lead our financial and operational strategy.
+Metz and Nolan will continue to manage the final phases of our restructuring-including the offering contemplated by this prospectus-and will continue to lead our financial and operational strategy.
 Our new post-emergence board of directors is expected to select a long-term management team during the transition period.
+Although it is possible that Messrs.
+Metz and Nolan could be eligible for reelection by the post-emergence board of directors, it is not anticipated that they would be re-elected.
 Except for the foregoing, we currently expect the following executive officers to continue in their positions as of the Effective Date.